Living With High Blood Pressure

 Stage 2 hypertension: systolic 140+ mmHg or diastolic 90+mmHg

-Certain lifestyle choices and behaviors affect blood pressure and raise it to dangerous levels.
-They include:
+Certain lifestyle choices and behaviors affect blood pressure and can raise it to dangerous levels, including:

 • Smoking